-Effective January 1, 2024, the UAE will limit the use of plastic bags and regulate the production, distribution, and use of single-use products, including biodegradable plastic bags, at the federal level.
-Use of single-use bags of any material will also be prohibited.
-Beginning January 1, 2026, the UAE will impose a blanket ban on the import, production, and trade of single-use plastic products.
-These include plastic cups, lids, cutlery (forks, knives, and spoons), plates, food containers, and boxes made of foam (such as Styrofoam).
+The UAE government has been taken several steps to limit the use of plastic bags and regulate the production, distribution, and the use of single-used products, including biodegradable plastic bags.
+The use of single-use bags of any material with less than or equal to 57 microns is now prohibited in the UAE but multi-use plastic bags with thickness more than 57 microns can be used with a tariff of 25 fils (approximately 7 U.S. cents).

+In addition to single use plastic bags, the UAE imposes a blanket ban on the import, production, and trade of plastic cups, lids, cutlery (forks, knives, and spoons), plates, food containers, and boxes made of foam (such as Styrofoam).
+Exemptions from the ban include rolls of thin bags, single-use bags and products made from recycled materials within the country, as outlined in the guide issued by MOCCAE.
+Additionally, the competent authority has the discretion to identify and exclude other products and materials in coordination with the ministry.
 This comes as part of Ministerial Resolution No. 380 of 2022, which regulates the use of single-use products.
 The decision aims to protect the environment from pollution caused by the consumption of such products.